Sibi21/GhostPen/README.md

 - **Low-Volume Senders**: Reliable conformal calibration at $\alpha=0.05$ requires $\ge 20$ training emails.
 - **Character 3-grams**: Topic vocabulary can subtly influence 3-grams; glue function words remain primary.
 - **English-Only**: Glue words and punctuation are tuned for English corporate communication.
-- **AI-Assistance Disclosure**: Code scaffolding and forged corpus generated with an AI agent; design, evaluation, and statistical decisions human-reviewed.
+- **AI-Assistance Disclosure**: AI assistance: We used Antigravity and Gemini for two things.
+First, drafting the initial project skeleton: the file structure, setup files, and starter code outlines, which the team then filled in, reviewed, and rewrote.
+Second, writing the fake attack emails used for testing, saved offline in data/forged/forged.jsonl.
+The core design, the scoring and statistical method, the evaluation protocol, and every decision about them were made and reviewed by the team.
 - **Submission Slides**: The official 5-page PDF presentation is generated via `python scripts/generate_slides.py` and saved to `artifacts/GhostPen_Presentation.pdf`.